tangowithcode/tango_with_django_2/manuscript/chapter4-templates-static-media.md

 W>
 W> Like the `STATIC_URL` variable, ensure that `MEDIA_URL` ends with a forward slash (i.e. `/media/`, not `/media`).
 The extra slash at the end ensures that the root of the URL (e.g. `/media/`) is separated from the content uploaded by your app's users.

 The two variables tell Django where to look in your filesystem for media files (`MEDIA_ROOT`) that have been uploaded/stored, and what URL to serve them from (`MEDIA_URL`).
-With the configuration defined above, the uploaded file `cat.jpg` will for example be available on your Django development server at `http://localhost:8000/media/cat.jpg`.
+With the configuration defined above, the uploaded file `cat.jpg` will, for example, be available on your Django development server at `http://localhost:8000/media/cat.jpg`.

 When we come to working with templates [later on in this book](#chapter-mtv), it'll be handy for us to obtain a reference to the `MEDIA_URL` path when we need to reference uploaded content.
 Django provides a [*template context processor*](https://docs.djangoproject.com/en/2.1/ref/templates/api/#django-template-context-processors-media) that'll make it easy for us to do.
 While we don't strictly need this set up now, it's a good time to add it in.